Stock market today: Asian stocks mixed as Japan posts weaker than expected trade data - ExBulletin

 Stock market today: Asian stocks mixed as Japan posts weaker than expected trade data

-TOKYO (AP) Asian stocks were mixed on Thursday after Japan reported weaker-than-expected June trade data as imports fell nearly 13% from a year earlier.
+Asian stocks were mixed on Thursday after Japan reported weaker-than-expected trade data for June, as imports fell nearly 13% from a year earlier.

 Shares rose in Sydney and Hong Kong but fell in Shanghai, Tokyo and Seoul.
 US futures fell and oil prices rose.